bcgov/namex/jobs/notebook-report/README.md

 1. Run `python -m pytest` or `pytest` command.

-### Important: Please remember to add run.sh permission by "git update-index --add --chmod=+x run.sh" before run.sh is commit to github.
+### Important: Please remember to do "git update-index --add --chmod=+x run.sh" before run.sh is commit to github on first time.
 ### Build API - can be done in VS Code

 1. Login to openshift